Palmaris longus muscle in humans. Why do people actually need palmar muscles?

 Experiment: a man drinks 10 cans of cola a day to prove its harm

-1. Shoulder muscle; m. brachioradialis.
+1. Brachioradialis muscle; m. brachioradialis.

 Surface layer

-2. Finger extensor, m. extensor digitorum.
+2. Extensor digitorum, m. extensor digitorum.

 3. Extensor of the little finger, m. extensor digiti minimi.